vuetags/vuetags/packages/documentation/index.md

       details: We provide no styling so you can make it your own.
     - icon: 🪶
       title: Lightweight
-      details: Each package is less than 10kb (minified), so it won't weigh you down.
+      details: Each package is less than 20kb, so it won't weigh you down.
 ---